How Intersection Traffic Cameras Impact Car Accidents in Pennsylvania

 - Insurance company information

 If you are able, use your smartphone to take pictures and video from the crash scene.
 All the information you gather can prove to be helpful in future proceedings.
-A skilled car accident lawyer can help you through the entire process.
+A skilled Allentown car accident lawyer can help you through the entire process.

 Philadelphia Car Accident Attorneys Offering Free Consultations

 Showing the other driver was at fault for your injuries requires experience, skill, and knowledge.
-At The Reiff Law Firm, we have gained extensive experience handling hundreds of personal injury claims.
+At The Reiff Law Firm, we have gained extensive experience handling hundreds of personal injury lawsuits.
 We know how to hold the liable parties accountable for your losses.
 If you or a loved one was injured due to the negligent actions of a careless driver, our car accident attorneys can help.
-To learn more about your case in a free, confidential consultation, call our law offices today at (215) 246-9000, or contact us online.
+To learn more about your case in a free, confidential consultation, call our law offices today at (215) 709-6940, or contact us online.